unixorn/1password-op.plugin.zsh/README.md

 1Password has a command line tool, [op](https://developer.1password.com/docs/cli/get-started/), for accessing secrets in your vaults.

-This plugin loads the completions for `op` and its subcommands.
-It has only been tested on `op` version 2.
+This plugin loads the completions for `op` and its subcommands if it finds `op` in your `$PATH`.
+It has only been tested on `op` version 2, but should work with version 1 as well.

 ## Installation